How to Convert an Angle Grinder Into a Circular Saw Safely

 - Support the work so the cut line does not pinch the blade.

 - Avoid forcing the cut.
-If the blade binds, back out and clear the kerf.
+If the blade binds, stop and clear the kerf.

 ✅ Personal protective equipment

-- Eye protection with a face shield if debris is heavy
+- Wear eye protection and add a face shield when debris is heavy.

-- Cut-resistant gloves only for handling stock, not near the blade
+- Use cut-resistant gloves only while handling stock, not near the blade.

 🧩 Parts and materials checklist